 The scope of the study comprised an analysis of the Winterborne (its existing route and flood impact); assessment of the existing drainage network (condition and capacity); identification of potential improvements to the drainage network to alleviate flooding; measures to manage flood flows should they still occur and potential cost of feasible improvements.

 The study identified several areas (some critical) where repairs are required to the existing network.
-These have been accepted as necessary by HCC as the drainage authority responsible for maintaining the existing network and they have already commenced further investigations and committed to undertaking repair work.
+HCC is the drainage authority responsible for maintaining the existing network and they have already commenced further investigations and committed to undertaking repair work.
 The study also recommended measures to improve the system.

-The necessary repairs will increase the existing capacity by between 232% and 280% and the proposed improvements would provide an additional 159% capacity thereby significantly reducing the impact on the village centre of flood events.
+The necessary repairs and improvements would increase the existing system capacity by a factor of 6 and thereby significantly reduce the impact on the village centre of flood events.